MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 ### Step 3 - Device experience and kiosk (Windows)

 This step is optional and depends on your business scenario.
-But, if these devices will be shared by many users, then it's recommended to use the device experience features described in this section.
+But, if these devices are shared by many users, then it's recommended to use the device experience features described in this section.

 On Windows devices, you can configure the home screen and device experience.
-In this step, consider what end users will be doing on the devices and the device experience they need for their jobs.
+In this step, consider what frontline workers are doing on the devices and the device experience they need for their jobs.
 This decision impacts how you configure the device.

 Some examples of kiosks include self-service terminals in airports, retail stores, government offices, and other public spaces.
-These devices allow users to do specific tasks, like checking in for flights, accessing information, or completing transactions.
+These devices allow users to do specific tasks, like check-in for flights, access information, or complete transactions.

 These features are configured using device configuration profiles.
 When the profile has the settings you want, you assign the profile to the devices.
 The profile can be deployed during Intune enrollment.